Brazil’s President Bolsonaro tests positive for COVID-19

 Bolsonaro has often appeared in public to shake hands with supporters and mingle with crowds, at times without a mask.
 He has said that his history as an athlete would protect him from the virus and that it would be nothing more than a “little flu” if he were to contract it.

-He has also repeatedly said that there is no way to prevent 70% of the population falling ill with COVID-19 and that local authorities' efforts to shut down economic activity would ultimately cause more hardship than allowing the virus to run its course.
+He has also repeatedly said that there is no way to prevent 70 percent of the population falling ill with COVID-19 and that local authorities’ efforts to shut down economic activity would ultimately cause more hardship than allowing the virus to run its course.

 For nearly two months, Brazil’s fight against COVID-19 has been in the hands of an interim health minister with no health experience before April.
 He took over after his predecessor, a doctor and health care consultant, quit in protest over Bolsonaro’s support for hydroxychloroquine.